Undine Beta · NVIDIA RTX · CUDA 12 · Windows

 • SNAP playback keeps the viewport in step with the solver

-• SNP5 / wire v6 streams secondary whitewater payloads separately from primary water
+• SNP5 / wire v6 publishes secondary whitewater payloads only when they are ready

 • Per-frame triangle count and frame counter — so you see meshing happen